sonic-insurgence/Gritty-Grids/README.md

 and uses MIDI Clock messages to advance.
 However it does not care about MIDI Stop or MIDI Continue messages.
-If, after pressing stop on your MIDI master device, the master does not cease sending MIDI Clocks (a behaviour quite a few MIDI devices exhibit) Grids will go on drumming forever.
+If, after pressing stop on your MIDI master device, the master does not cease sending MIDI Clocks (quite a common behaviour) Grids will go on drumming forever.

 The "Gritty Grids" firmware improves on this situation by properly